goriponsoft/ESE2RAM-Cartridge-74670/README-en.md

 [日本語版 README はこちら](https://github.com/goriponsoft/ESE2RAM-Cartridge-74670/blob/main/README.md)

-This is an MSX cartridge (named: ESE-ESE-RAM or ESE2-RAM) that has ESE-RAM constructed using a general-purpose logic IC.
+This is an MSX cartridge (named ESE-ESE-RAM or ESE2-RAM) that uses a general-purpose logic IC to realize the same operation as a mega ROM controller and uses it to construct ESE-RAM.
 Created by Goripon Hardware (hardware division of doujin circle Goripon Software).

 Schematic data, PCB data, and Gerber data for KiCAD7 are released under the Creative Commons license (CC-BY-NC).